darius/cant/overview.md

 that "all you can do is send a message" (or almost all).
 That is, Scheme has plenty of data types, plus different operations on each type, and the operations insist you pass them an object of just the type they want, never some wrapper you just made up.
-In Squeam, most operations are like function calls instead; you send the object a message, it decides what to do with it, and you're mostly free to substitute your own objects that interpret the message their own way.
+In Cant, most operations are like function calls instead; you send the object a message, it decides what to do with it, and you're mostly free to substitute your own objects that interpret the message their own way.